dljo/cr-recipe/README.md

 # Guacamole recipe

-Used in teaching Git during CodeRefinery edition Narch 2023.
+Used in teaching Git during CodeRefinery edition March 2023.